arnbme/nyckelharpa/README.md

 <a name="install"></a>
 ## 4. Installation

 There are four modules and an optional Keypad Device Handler (DH) associated with this app.
-Hubitat's Lock Manager app may be required.
+Hubitat's Lock Code Manager app may be required.
  <table style="width:100%">
   <tr>
     <th>Module Name</th>